aurelia/aurelia/docs/user-docs/developer-guides/router-lite/router-hooks.md

     .app(component)
     .start();
 ```

-Shared lifecycle hook logic can be defined by implementing a router lifecycle hook on a class with the `@lifecycleHooks()` decorator.
-This hook will be invoked for each component where this class is available as a dependency.
  This can be registered either via a global registration or via one or more component-local registrations, similar to how e.g. custom elements and value converters are registered.

 In the example above we register `NoopAuthHandler` globally which means it will be invoked for each routed component and return `true` each time, effectively changing nothing.
 As the global lifecycle hooks are run for each component, it is recommended to use those sparsely.